 The Project is located in the South Bay and Central City Area subregions (as defined in the Policy, as amended), with station locations in the cities of Los Angeles and Inglewood.
-The Project is primarily in the South Bay (59%) with the remainder in the Central City Area (41%) based on distance.
 Local funding resources from both the subregions and cities could be considered for the cost increase.